AllenNeuralDynamics/aind-data-schema/docs/source/session.rst

 **Q: How do I know if my mouse platform is "active"?**

-There are experiments in which the mouse platform is actively controlled by the stimulus/behavior software - i.e. the resistance of the wheel is adjusted based on the subjects activity.
+There are experiments in which the mouse platform is actively controlled by the stimulus/behavior software - i.e. the resistance of the wheel is adjusted based on the subject's activity.
 This is an "active" mouse platform.
-Most platforms we use are not active in this way.
+Most platforms we use are currently not active in this way.

 **Q: How do I use the Calibration field?**